jesusrmoreno/toto/Readme.md

   }
 }

+// After a while you will receive the group-assignment message
 // group-assignment will always include the room name and the turn number
 // assigned to the client
 {